maflcko/b-c-gui-translations-review/reviews/sn.md

         <translation>Kero</translation>

 YES
-The translation of "Address" to "Kero" is problematic.
-In the Shona language ('sn'), the correct word for "Address" is "Kero" only in contexts involving an address for mailing or a physical location, but in the context of Bitcoin, it refers to a cryptocurrency address or wallet address.
-The correct translation should be "Kero" only if Shona Bitcoin users commonly understand it for a digital/address context.
-However, in actual cryptocurrency contexts, "Kero" is generally accepted for "address" among Shona speakers.

-If additional context is needed, "Kero yeBitcoin" (Bitcoin Address) may be used to provide clarity in ambiguous contexts.

-So strictly:
+The translation "Kero" is incorrect for the English word "Address" in Shona ('sn').
+The correct translation should be "Kero" when referring to a postal address, but for cryptocurrency or Bitcoin context, the direct transliteration or usage of the English word "Address" is often preferred, or one can use "Kero" if sufficiently established.
+However, the word "Kero" means "address" in general, but may lack specificity in the Bitcoin context.

+If opting for a more accurate translation considering the context (Bitcoin wallet address), it can be:

+Correct translation:
+Kero

+So, technically, "Kero" is correct for "address", including Bitcoin contexts in Shona.
+No issue with whitespace or spam.

-NO
+If strict, output is: NO

-But with a minor note:
-"Kero" is commonly used in informal/modern contexts for both physical and digital addresses among Shona speakers.
-If full clarity is needed, you may use "Kero yeBitcoin".
+(But if your policy is to indicate preference for transliteration for technical terms, you can say "YES", but standard Shona dictionaries list "Kero" for "address", so "NO" is acceptable.)
 ```

 ```